 Conclusion

-The JSON data type in Postgres stores the data in the form of key-value pairs.
+The JSON data type in PostgreSQL stores the data in the form of key-value pairs.
 To create a table’s column with JSON data type, you can specify the column’s name followed by the “JSON” data type like this: "col_name JSON".
 You can use the JSON operators and functions to manipulate the JSON data efficiently.

 This blog has covered the basics of the JSON data type, such as how to create a JSON data type, how to insert data into a JSON column, how to query JSON data, etc.